 Value Added Tax (VAT) is a tax on the sale of goods and services.
 VAT is charged at the point of importation, at the rate you would have paid if you bought the goods in Ireland.
 Use Revenue’s A-Z database of VAT rates to check the VAT rate on your belongings..

 Shipping from another EU country to Ireland

 If you’re shipping your personal belongings from an EU country, you do not have to pay any extra Value Added Tax (VAT) or customs duty in Ireland.
-This is because you have already paid VAT and duty in the member state where you bought the goods.
+This is because you already paid VAT and duty in the EU member state where you bought the goods.

 - Bicycles, motorcycles, private cars, trailers, caravans, small boats and private aeroplanes

 - Wedding presents valued up to €1,000 each, if you’re returning to Ireland after getting married (read more about shipping wedding-related items)

 You can’t get relief from customs duty and VAT for:

 - Tobacco or alcohol exceeding your normal duty-free allowance